Chapter 7-Vietnam Vietcong

 I reported to the government that Australian wheat shipped on humanitarian grounds to the People's Republic of China was being redirected to another communist country under the cloak of humanitarian aid.
 This raises serious questions about the legitimacy of shipping food to a country under the guise of humanitarian aid while that country is killing and maiming the soldiers of the country who are supplying this humanitarian aid.

 In December 1967, Trade Minister Sir John McEwen became Australia's 18th Prime Minister.
 Other Australian Prime Ministers, namely John Howard, have more recently misled and deceived Australian citizens concerning the Iraq War.
 This misleading and deceiving of Australian citizens has hurt many Australians.
-The government's refusal to accept what happened in China while delivering Australian wheat as a matter of public interest should be addressed.
-I am hoping my website, absentjustice.com, will do this.
+The government's refusal to acknowledge what happened in China while delivering Australian wheat is a matter of public interest and should be addressed.
+I hope my website, absentjustice.com, will achieve this.

-In early September 1967, members of the Hopeprak crew, myself included, took significant and urgent action after we observed the disturbing re-shipping of Australian wheat destined for North Vietnam.
-Recognizing the potential implications of this situation, we promptly notified the Seaman’s Union in Australia and the Labor government at the time.
-Our direct accounts of the events drew considerable attention from the Australian Senate, as documented in the Senate Hansard on September 6, 1967 - https://shorturl.at/ovEW5 shows.
+In early September 1967, members of the Hopeprak crew, including myself, took significant and urgent action after we observed the disturbing reshipping of Australian wheat destined for North Vietnam.
+Recognising the potential implications of this situation, we promptly notified the Seamen’s Union in Australia and the Labour government at the time.
+Our direct accounts of the events drew considerable attention from the Australian Senate, as once documented in the Senate Hansard on September 6, 1967 - https://shorturl.at/ovEW5, (but has since disappeared from Senate records)

-This statement is significant to feature on the absentjustice.com website because it underscores Mr Aldermann, Primary Industry Minister, assertion that the Australian Government appeared unconcerned about the ultimate destination of Australia’s wheat.
+This statement is significant to feature on the absentjustice.com website because it underscores Mr Aldermann, Primary Industry Minister ,'s assertion that the Australian Government appeared unconcerned about the ultimate destination of Australia’s wheat.
 Alarmingly, it was likely being sent to the North Vietnamese Vietcong, who were in direct conflict with Australian, New Zealand, and American forces during the Vietnam War.
 I feel compelled to share this statement to highlight the character and priorities of many of Australia's Liberal Coalition politicians.
-These are the same politicians who have consistently overlooked or dismissed the truth surrounding the COT (Contractor's Outrageous Treatment) issue, raising serious questions about their integrity and commitment to accountability.
+These politicians have consistently overlooked or dismissed the truth surrounding the COT (Contractor's Outrageous Treatment) issue, raising serious questions about their integrity and commitment to accountability.

 This Hansard https://shorturl.at/ovEW5 shows Dr Patterson (minister in opposition) asking Mr Aldermann, Primary Industry Minister.